gar1t/groktest/README.md

 To match anything, use `{}`.

-    > 'Another tedious example is the use of "ham" and "spam"' 'Another tedious example is {}'
+    >>> 'Another tedious example is the use of "ham" and "spam"' ... # doctest: +SKIP
+    'Another tedious example is {}'

-Multiline expressions are continued on subsequent lines by indenting two spaces.
+Multiline expressions are continued on subsequent lines using `...`.

-    > (1 +
+    >>> (1 +
+    ...
 2 + 4)
     7

 Front matter is used to customize tests.

     ---
     test-format:
-      prompt: '>>> '
+      ps1: '> '
-      continue: '... '
+      ps2: '+ '
     ---

-    > This is not a test expression
-      Nor is this

-    >>> ('This is a test expression' +
-    ...  ' however')
-    'This is a test expression however'
+    > "This should be familiar
+    + to R developers"

-Note the default use of `> ` for prompts does not conflict with Markdown's block quote syntax when examples are indented.
-Groktest recommends indenting all tests using four spaces in Markdown files.
+Aside: In this case the use of `>` conflicts with Markdown's syntax for block quotes.
+We recommend indenting tests with four spaces in Markdown files.

 Custom format types may be defined in test font matter.